Sapphirine/Object_Detection_With_Deep_Neural_Networks/README.md

 Building Fast RCNN can be a difficult task.
 Here are some general instructions to get you past some of the more difficult parts.
 These instructions apply to a system running Ubuntu 16.04 Linux.

-* Build OpenCV and CAFFE with Python bindings according to [this ](https://github.com/BVLC/caffe/wiki/OpenCV-3.1-Installation-Guide-on-Ubuntu-16.04).
+* Build OpenCV and CAFFE with Python bindings according to [this](https://github.com/BVLC/caffe/wiki/OpenCV-3.1-Installation-Guide-on-Ubuntu-16.04).
 If you have an Nvidia GPU, I strongly recommend you install CUDA to enable GPU processing.
 First step: download required source for both.

 * Next step is to build OpenCV.
 Follow the instructions on what CMAKE parameters to build OpenCV with.
 I used cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON -D WITH_CUBLAS=ON -DCUDA_NVCC_FLAGS="-D_FORCE_INLINES" -D INSTALL_PYTHON_EXAMPLES=ON .. .
 This sets OpenCV to be built with the following: TBB (Intel Threading Blocks), V4L, QT, CUBLAS, CUDA.
 It also turns on the Python examples.
 Note: QT is optional.
 DO NOT enable the extra OpenCV modules (-DOPENCV_EXTRA_MODULES_PATH=..) or OpenCV's Deep Neural Network module-a dependency issue has been known to arise when attempting to build Python enabled CAFFE (there is some tangle involving libopencv_dnn_modern.so).
 To be double sure of not building OpenCV's DNN, include -D BUILD_OPENCV_DNN=OFF in your cmake statement.